 Grand Staircase-Escalante National Monument

 “Current conditions may not be reflected on the road report.”
+As of March 27, 2020 “Our visitor centers are on soft closures, people can still see an updated road report and weather report each day.
+They also can call and talk with a ranger.”
 Check with your friendly neighborhood visitor center for the most current conditions.

 A vast connection between some of Southern Utah’s most famous canyon landmarks, the Grand Staircase-Escalante National Monument stretches across 1.7 million acres of the ancient and prehistoric west.
 A vast sequence of sedimentary rock layers reaching from Bryce Canyon National Park through Zion National Park and into the Grand Canyon, this immense stretch of land dominates the lonely wilderness of Utah’s rural south.
 Relatively new on the world scene of ancient discoveries, this oasis of historical treasures brims with geological, biological, paleontological, and archeological wonders.
 The landscape is primitive, decorated with wandering desert streams, slot canyons, and monoliths.
 The pristine Grand Staircase preserves a prehistoric past, full of original flora, fauna, species of dinosaurs newly discovered, and ancient Anasazi artifacts.